tng-coop/CmsModel/README.md

 `seed_data` command can be used to reload this data at any time. `clear_all` removes all categories and contents. `tree_view` prints the categories in a hierarchical tree and `tree_edit` lets you change the parent of a category.
-When invoked without a parent argument, a mouse-friendly list of categories is displayed.
+When run with no arguments, it opens a mouse-friendly chooser for the category and then the parent.
+If a name is provided but no parent, only the parent selection dialog is shown.
 Tab completion is available for commands and relevant arguments such as category names, content names, types and actions.